green-coding-solutions/website/content/case-studies/cpu-utilization-usefulness.md

 ## Instructions through perf

-Let's now make another approach though not using CPU utilization, but rather by using CPU instructions, which is the same techique as for instance [Kepler](https://github.com/sustainable-computing-io/kepler) uses.
+Let's now make another approach though not using CPU utilization, but rather by using CPU instructions, which is the same technique as for instance [Kepler](https://github.com/sustainable-computing-io/kepler) uses.

 We will be running this command to geht the instructions for the process: